basak-tepe/BST-AVL-Implementation/README.md

 # BST-AVL-Implementation
 Binary Search Tree(BST) and Adelson-Velskii and Landis (AVL) Tree implementations I made for my Data Structures and Algorithms course.
+These structures are implemented to represent a communication network/internet of devices.
+Nodes are represented as IP addresses electronical devices.
+Main goal was to send messages between 2 nodes and record the path as the message transaction is made (i.e recording each node travelled).
+Implemented methods are add, delete, find and sendMessage.